Whiteknight/CastIron/docs/mapping.md

 var objects = results.AsEnumerable<MyType(c => c.UseConstructor(new Type[] { ... }));
 ```

 The constructor provided may not be `null`, may not be a `static`, `private` or `protected`.
 It must be the constructor for the class you are trying to map.
+Failure of any of these checks will cause an exception to be thrown.

 ## Map Compilers